These Chocolate Ginger Crinkle Cookies are great for your Christmas cookie exchange party. They’re the perfect fudgy mix between a cookie and brownie!

 - In a medium bowl, sift together cocoa powder, granulated sugar, flour, baking powder, ground ginger, and salt.
 Set aside.

 - Using a stand mixer, add vegetable oil, eggs, and vanilla extract.
 Quickly mix on low to combine.

-- Keeping speed on low, add ⅓ of the dry ingredients and add it to the wet ingredients, mixing for 30 seconds to 1 minute.
+- Keeping speed on low, add 1/3 of the dry ingredients and add it to the wet ingredients, mixing for 30 seconds to 1 minute.
 Continue adding the rest of the dry ingredients until cookie batter is thoroughly mixed.
-Batter will be dark and sticky.
+The batter will be dark and sticky.

 - Cover and chill cookie dough for at least 1 hour or up to overnight.

 - Preheat the oven to 350 degrees and line a baking sheet with parchment paper.

 - Place powdered sugar in a shallow bowl and set aside.

 - Scoop 2-3 heaping tablespoons of cookie dough and roll it into a ball.
 Drop ball in powdered sugar and toss to coat completely.
 Place sugar-coated cookie ball on the prepared baking sheet.
 Repeat this step until all the cookie dough batter is used, spacing cookies 2 inches apart.

 - Bake for 10-13 minutes or until tops of cookies have a crackled appearance.